blackbird71SR/Programming-Quotes/quotes.md

 42. > People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on eachother, like a wall of mini stones. __Donald Knuth__
 43. > Whether you want to uncover the secrets of the universe , or you just want to pursue a career in 21st century , basic computer programming is an essential skills to learn. __Stephen Hawking__
 44. > Computers themselves, and software yet to be developed, will revolutionize the way we learn. __Steve Jobs__
+45. > If you've never programmed a computer, you should.
+There's nothing like it in the whole world.
+When you program a computer, it does exactly what you tell it to do.
+It's like designing a machine- any machine, like a car, like a faucet, like a gas-hinge for the door - using math and instructions.
+It's awesome in the truest sense: it can fill you with awe. __Cory Doctorow in "Little Brother__